 BLEND :: Beginner’s Luck Green Smoothie

 Now, It’s Your Turn, Rawkstar!

-What is your #1 fav superfood to add to your green smoothie?
-Mine is def chia seeds.
+What is your #1 favorite superfood for smoothies?
+Mine is def chia seeds since they don’t alter the delicious taste of the fruits AND they add a protein + Omega 3 punch.
+Now that’s plant-power!
 Share in the comments below and let’s see what’s the most popular superfood.